 Program Schedule and Registration

-A refund (minus $50 non-refundable and non-transferable deposit) will be made for cancellations submitted in writing on or before a date 30 days prior to the start of the training.
+A refund (minus $50 non-refundable and non-transferable deposit) will be made for cancellations submitted in writing to email@example.com on or before a date 30 days prior to the start of the course.
+The refunds are processed in the same method as payment were submitted.
 No refunds will be allowed after this date.

 In the unlikely event that the course is cancelled, UC San Diego Center for Mindfulness is responsible only for a full refund of the registration fee and not for transportation, hotel accommodations or any miscellaneous expenses.